 The disclosure process is focussed on ensuring that information such as the purpose, scope, costs and implementation of infrastructure projects is open and accessible to the public, and that it is disclosed in a timely manner.
+This means that key stakeholders such as civil society, the media and citizens can monitor this information and ultimately increase levels of accountability around decision making.
 Key to the process is disclosure by government procuring entities in accordance with the CoST Infrastructure Data Standard (CoST IDS) or the more recently launched Open Contracting for Infrastructure Data Standard (OC4IDS).

 The CoST Infrastructure Data Standard

 CoST IDS categories: Project data and contract data

 There are two types of categories of data included within the CoST IDS – project data and contract data.
 Project data is data on a project in a specified location, overseen by a single managing entity (project owner) and the budget authority.
 Contract data is that relating to a legal or officially binding agreement between a procuring entity and a contractor or consultant to deliver the set of project activities.

 CoST IDS disclosure types: Proactive and reactive disclosure

 The CoST IDS includes two types of disclosure – proactive and reactive disclosure.
 Proactive disclosure relates to data that CoST requires project owners and procuring entities to disclose ‘without official request’ at specified stages.
 The data, in a clear and usable format, is disseminated through a public medium, such as an online portal, that is open and accessible to a wide range of stakeholders.

 Reactive disclosure relates to additional information that project owners and procuring entities are required to make available to any eligible person or entity ‘upon request’.
 Reactive disclosure involves making the additional data available to the requesting party in a usable form, in an accessible place and under a specified set of conditions.